Mt. Washington School Teachers and Staff

-Fourth and Fifth Grade Team
+Fourth Grade Team

 Patti Acus, Teacher

 Mrs. Acus is a graduate of Eastern Kentucky University with a Bachelor of Science in Elementary Education and a Kindergarten Endorsement.
 She has also completed the Cincinnati Vermont Math Initiative program and Orton Gillingham training.
 Mrs. Acus began her teaching career at McKinnley Elementary.
 From there she taught at Windsor Elementary, and has been at Mt.
 Washington for the past 16 years.
-Mrs. Acus currently teaches first grade, and is the Math Content Innovation Specialist for our building.
+Mrs. Acus currently teaches fourth grade, and is the Math Content Innovation Specialist for our building.
 Those teaching experiences have given her the opportunity to work with children from various backgrounds and many different needs.

 Rebecca Jansen-McKinnis, Teacher

 Ms. Jansen-McKinnis is a graduate of the University of Cincinnati with a Bachelor of Science in Elementary Education.
 She obtained her Master of Education degree in Curriculum and Instruction from Grand Canyon University.
 Ms. Jansen-McKinnis began her teaching career 27 years ago at Schwab Middle School.
 Since then, she has taught eleven years at The Academy of World Languages and fifteen years here at Mt.
 Washington School.
-Ms. Jansen-McKinnis believes in the love of learning and that all students are life long learners.
+Ms. Jansen-McKinnis believes in the love of learning and that all students are lifelong learners.

 Jennifer Williams, Teacher